Leadership & Learning Department Newsletter

 Each month in the Leadership & Learning Newsletter, we will feature MPS staff members utilizing Twitter for professional learning.
 Twitter allows us to explore educational ideas and connect with educators around the world.
 Our featured staff members will provide suggestions on people or organizations to follow and ways to engage in professional learning experiences.

-January’s featured staff members are Melissa Croom, 1st Grade teacher at Norris Elementary, Heather Baker, Spanish teacher at Millard West High School and Teresa Perkins, Principal at Russell Middle School.
+February’s featured staff members are Katie Wojtowicz, 3rd Grade teacher at Sandoz Elementary, Tassie Little, 8th Grade Mathematics teacher at Beadle Middle School and Dr. Jeffrey Kerns, Assistant Principal at Andersen Middle School.